lupyuen/lupyuen.github.io/src/plic3.md

 > "A Device Driver written to rely on __I/O Strong Ordering__ rules __will not operate correctly__ if the Address Range is mapped with PBMT=NC \[Weakly Ordered\].
 As such, this __configuration is discouraged__."

-But that comes from the [__New Svpbmt Extension__](https://github.com/riscv/riscv-isa-manual/blob/main/src/supervisor.adoc#svpbmt).
+Though that comes from the [__New Svpbmt Extension__](https://github.com/riscv/riscv-isa-manual/blob/main/src/supervisor.adoc#svpbmt).
 Which isn't supported by T-Head C906.

 (Svpbmt Bits 61~62 will conflict with T-Head Bits 59~63.
 Oh boy)